Top 12 Questions

 Ping An also launched its Rural Network Initiative to improve access to insurance services.
 Rural residents can join as co-insurers to provide various insurance products to local communities, so that a greater range of rural populations can access comprehensive financial services.
 By the end of 2021, more than 15,000 partners joined the network, covering more than 500 counties, 1,600 towns and 11,000 administrative villages.
 As a result, more than 9 million rural households were able to access comprehensive insurance services.

-How does Ping An manage cybersecurity and privacy issues?
+How does Ping An conduct privacy protection?

 How does Ping An ensure the company artificial intelligence (AI) technology is ethical?